 Prevent Blindness offers a variety of free, UV educational materials to professionals and the public, including a dedicated webpage, PreventBlindness.org/sun-and-vision, downloadable fact sheets and shareable social media infographics.

-Additionally, regards to the upcoming solar eclipses occurring in the United States in October 2023 and April 2024, Prevent Blindness offers a brand-new resource, “The Eclipse and Your Eyes.”
-The site has tips on viewing the eclipse safely to avoid eye issues, and provides free downloadable fact sheets in English and Spanish.
+Additionally, Prevent Blindness is raising awareness about protecting your eyes from the sun during solar eclipses occurring in the United States in October 2023 and April 2024, Prevent Blindness offers a brand-new resource, “Solar Eclipse Eye Safety.”
+The site has tips on viewing the eclipse safely to avoid eye damage or vision loss and provides free downloadable fact sheets in English and Spanish.
 Visitors may also purchase Prevent Blindness-branded eclipse glasses, with proceeds going towards its sight-saving programs.

 “Damage to our eyes from extended UV exposure can be extremely painful and sometimes, permanent,” said Jeff Todd, president and CEO of Prevent Blindness.
 “Always make sure you and your family are wearing the proper eye protection in the sun, no matter what time of year, to help keep eyes healthy for years to come.”